fluid-movement/event-manager/README.md

 ### Group
 - Events are tied to a group
 - Everyone in a group can edit an event, or perform actions on it

-## Questions
-- who can delete events?
-- who can create events?

 ## Pages
 - /dashboard (name tbd)